dasshiva/Rainbow/README.md

 Here the statement type is "Set" (i.e it is a statement that sets the value of a variable) and everything following it are the arguements to Set.
 This statememt basically initializes a variable by the name 'a' to the value 4.
 One more thing to note about Rainbow's statements are that they must not span to 2 lines i.e each statement must end in a single line because the language assumes that each line is one single statement.

+### Statement types
+The Rainbow language has the following 6 types of statements:
+- `Set`: As mentioned above, a set statement either declares a new variable or changes the value of an already existing variable depending in the arguements passed to it.
+For example:\
+``
+Set int a 12
+``

+This creates a new variable of type `int` called a and initializes to the value 12 ``
+Set a 32
+``

+This changes the value of an already declared variable `a` to 32.
+Notethat this syntax will throw an error if the variable whose value you are trying to change does not exist .
+In this example , if a has not been declared then the error message will state `the symbol a is undefined in the current context`